atbaker/tweetcheck-angular/README.md

 tweetcheck-angular
 ==================

-Contains Angular front-end code for the Tweetcheck web app
+Contains AngularJS front-end code for the [TweetCheck](https://github.com/atbaker/tweetcheck) web app.

+Please see that repository for more information on TweetCheck.